Healthcare-Robotics/bodies-at-rest/README.md

 </p>

 ## What code isn't here?
 The code for generating more synthetic data isn't here.
 I've got it spread across multiple repositories, so it would be challenging to make it decipherable.
-I'd also worry that users would have trouble getting it up and running because of its complexity; what I have now needs work to make it less challenging to install.
+I'd also worry that users would have trouble getting it up and running because of its complexity.

 <p align="center">